grum-tez/tutorial/devNotes.md

 There was a dependency clash between the most recent version of the taquito package, specifically an RPC dependency, and the @completium/dapp-ts package. dapp-ts most likely needs to be updated, but to temporarily correct this I have pinned the taquito version to the same as dapp-ts, which is v16.0.0.

 I have set up yarn workspaces.
 This seems to be required because of the 'blockchain' subfolder that includes the archetype contracts.
 This folder was built with the completium create project command.

+I have turned off CORS in the vite.config.ts file in an attempt to get a local sandbox working.
+This would be a security issue if deployed.